informed-governance-project/NISINP/docs/ui_regulator_admin.rst

 Incident Notification
 ~~~~~~~~~~~~~~~~~~~~~~~

-You should use this section to create your incident notification workflow.
+Use this section to create your incident notification workflow.

 Emails
 ^^^^^^^^^^^^^^^^^^^^^